 - A parcel in the post (The Phantom Tollbooth by Norton Juster)

-- Potions around the house and garage (Geroge’s Marvellous Medicine by Roald Dahl)
+- Potions around the house (Geroge’s Marvellous Medicine by Roald Dahl)

 - A bed (Bedknobs and Broomsticks based on books by Mary Norton)